 Secured credit cards can be somewhat controversial, but they can help you re-establish credit.
 In order to use a secured card, you must first deposit a payment to the card company.
 Make sure any secured card you use reports to all three national credit bureaus on a monthly basis so your efforts are not wasted.
 Use the card sparingly and keep any balance as low as possible on the card.

 When you begin to receive regular credit card offers again after your bankruptcy, apply for the one that offers the best rate and terms.
-You will no longer need the secured card and can use this standard card to help you rebuild credit.
+You will no longer need the secured card and can use this standard card to help you build credit.
 Again, make sure payments are made on time and keep the balance low.

-Stay on Top of Your Credit Status
+Stay on Top of Your Credit Status When You Build Credit

 Finally, periodically check your credit information to ensure it is accurate.
 You can request a copy of your credit report from each of the three national credit bureaus one time per year for free.
 As someone rebuilding after bankruptcy, you might want to check your reports more frequently in the first few years you are getting back on your feet.

 The bankruptcy discharge should appear on your credit reports within 60 days.
 If it does not you should contact the reporting agency and request an update.
-Also make sure you dispute anything erroneously listed on your report.
+Also, make sure you dispute anything erroneously listed on your report.

 Are you facing a financial struggle?
 It is possible to get back on your feet and rebuild your life.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 for help managing your situation and making choices that will help you have a brighter financial future.
 The Law Offices of Robert M. Geller, P.A. offers a credit education program after a bankruptcy discharge to all of their clients.
 In many cases this program will teach you how do get back to a 720 score in 12 to 24 months.